storacha/specs/w3-filecoin.md

     "can": "piece/add",
     "nb": {
       "piece": { "/": "commitment...car" }, /* commitment proof for piece */
-      "group": "did:web:free.web3.storage", /* grouping for joining segments together into an aggregate */ }
+      "space": "did:web:web3.storage",      /* space where all segments are joined together */ "group": "did:web:free.web3.storage", /* grouping of joining segments into an aggregate */ }
   }],
   "prf": [],